 - Copying and pasting the wrong department (or even employer name) into your online applications – it instantly tells them you're making blanket applications and you don't pay attention to detail.

-- Being too brief – go armed with knowledge about what you'll say to classic questions but beware reeling off pat answers.
+- Being too brief – go armed with knowledge to interviews and assesment centres about what you'll say to classic questions but beware reeling off generic answers.

 - Using flattery and rambling – deliver concise and direct replies instead.

 Don't just parrot answers back to the interviewer, be aware of who they'll have in mind as you make your response.
 They're looking for someone who understands the stream they've applied for and has grasped what their role will involve, who wants and is interested in the job, who will grow into the position and will return on the investment the Civil Service is making in hiring them, so:

 - Talk about long-term career aims within the Civil Service